-Brooklyn based trombonist, arranger, composer, beatboxer and toy instrumentalist Chris Ott has performed with Ricky Martin, Allen Stone, Umphrey's McGee, O.A.R. and has toured the world performing original music with his group Huntertones.
+Brooklyn based trombonist and multi-instrumentalist Chris Ott is an in demand studio musician having recorded with the likes of Jacob Collier, Michael McDonald, Kurt Elling, The Jonas Brothers, Lake Street Dive, Allen Stone, and many others.
 If you're looking for horns for your next track or album, no matter the style, look no further!

-My composition work can be heard mostly via the band Huntertones, an original jazz/funk instrumental project I co-founded in 2014.
-Since moving to NYC we've recorded 4 full length albums and have performed in over 25 countries.
-My compositions with Huntertones have been featured on NPR's morning edition and have also garnered awards from ASCAP.
+Much of my composition work can be heard via the band Huntertones, an original jazz/funk instrumental project I co-founded in 2014.
+Huntertones has 5 full length albums and have performed in over 25 countries.
+My compositions have been featured on NPR's morning edition and have also garnered awards from ASCAP.

 He makes some killer stuff.
 Would be more than happy to work with him again.